Introduction

 Traceability enables businesses to identify strategic value chain possibilities, innovate at a faster rate, mitigate the impact of internal and external disruptions, and certify sustainable processes and products.
 Moreover, the products are followed throughout the supply chain, and the correct information can be retrieved regarding sourcing practices or processes.
 Companies are under increasing pressure to make their value chains more sustainable and transparent.
 Furthermore, customers demand to know what they are and how it was manufactured.
 Therefore, collaboration is required for successful traceability projects.

-Nevertheless, governments around the world are raising the standard for value chain transparency as consumers, investors, and other stakeholders demand more focus on social .
+Nevertheless, governments around the world are raising the standard for value chain transparency as consumers, investors, and other stakeholders demand more focus on social responsibility.
 Therefore, many governments require businesses to have a system in place for tracking products and inputs.
-In addition, quality and safety regulators are broadening their focus to encompass environmental and social responsibilities as well.
+In addition, and safety regulators are broadening their focus to encompass environmental and social responsibilities as well.
 For instance, the new European Union released the European Due Diligence Act and required companies, regardless of the industry, to perform human rights due diligence for their supply chain.

 Companies cannot manage it by themselves.
 Pertinent data is required for robust traceability.
 Data sharing and collaboration give traceability solutions their worth across-the-board criteria for companies in the value chain.
 Partnering, thus, improves the competitive advantage of specific businesses and the ecosystem.
 Companies must ensure their entire value chains are sustainable and resilient in order to stay competitive.
 This whole process is very complex.
 The broader the supply chain, the more suppliers are involved.

 Nevertheless, companies must satisfy growing customer demands for personalization and speed as well as strict new laws and up-to-date certifications and standards.
 The report (see graph 1) demonstrates how business leaders use traceability to pursue various value chain-related goals.
-The figure shows that the primary purpose is regulatory , followed by reliability and customer engagement.
+The figure shows that the primary purpose is regulatory compliance, followed by reliability and customer engagement.

 Graph 1: How leaders are focusing on traceability to pursue different objectives regarding the supply chain.
 Source: Adapted from the World Economic Forum.